EMPLOYMENT LAW NEWS

 Eligible Reasons for Use

-Maryland’s law allows for the typical reasons for use, as well as safe time for violence and sexual assault.
+Maryland’s law allows for the typical reasons for use, as well as bereavement and safe time for violence and sexual assault.

 Covered Family Member